HPI-Information-Systems/snowman/docs/index.md

 <h1 align="center">Welcome to Snowman</h1>

 Have you ever gotten a newsletter twice?
 Probably - finding duplicates in data is a pretty difficult problem.
-Many different algorithms exist with different approaches and tradeoffs.
-However, not only finding duplicates is difficult but also finding a deduplication algorithm for a dataset or even just comparing two different deduplication solutions.
+Many different matching solutions exist with different approaches and tradeoffs.
+However, not only finding duplicates is difficult but also finding a deduplication solution for a dataset or even just comparing two different deduplication solutions.
 With our benchmark, we aim to solve exactly this challenge.

-_This tool is developed as part of a bachelor's project in collaboration with SAP SE._
+_Snowman is developed as part of a bachelor's project in collaboration with SAP SE._

-## Basic usage
+## Usage

-If you want to use our benchmark as a normal user, please consult the section `Basic usage` for details.
+If you want to use our benchmark, please consult the section `Basic usage` for details.

+To use Snowman from your code or create a shared instance of Snowman, please go to the section `Advanced setups`.

-## Development setup
+## Contributing

-If you intend to contribute to our project, please take a look at the `Development setup` section.
-It includes some basic information how to get started.
+If you intend to contribute to our project, please take a look at the `Development` section.
+It includes information on how to get started.

 ## Licenses